 Finding the right graduate program is a difficult and lengthy process, but it’s important that you find the right fit.

 UC San Diego is recognized as one of the best places to study plasma physics in the United States.
-FAPP (Fusion and Astrophysical Plasma Physics Group) is a fusion and plasma science-focused research group located at the Center for Astrophysics and Space Sciences, UC San Diego.
-Graduate study through FAPP is challenging, yet rewarding, for those who bring curiosity, motivation, energy, and show persistence.
+The Fusion and Astrophysical Plasma Physics Group (FAPPG) is a fusion and astrophysical plasma physics-focused research group located at the Center for Astrophysics and Space Sciences, UC San Diego.
+Graduate study through FAPPG is challenging, yet rewarding for those who bring curiosity, motivation, energy, and show persistence.
 Over the past 30 years, the program has been highly successful.
 Many graduates now hold positions as professors, researchers, and in finance and industry.

-Dr. Diamond serves as the primary advisor for FAPP graduate students.
+Prof. Pat Diamond serves as the primary advisor for FAPPG graduate students.
 Other faculty and researchers also provide research guidance and career mentorship.
-Dr. Diamond’s students conduct research on a variety of topics, including turbulence flows, toroidal rotation and momentum transport, multi-scale interaction modeling, and other nonlinear plasma physics topics.
+Prof. Diamond’s students conduct research on a variety of topics, including turbulence flows, toroidal rotation and momentum transport, multi-scale interaction modeling, and other nonlinear plasma physics topics.

-Prospective students are considered individually, but some relevant experience that is helpful in pursing graduate studies with FAPP includes:
+Prospective students are considered individually, but some relevant experience that is helpful in pursing graduate studies with FAPPG includes:

-If you’re interested in applying, contact Dr. Diamond at email@example.com.
+If you’re interested in applying, contact Prof. Diamond at firstname.lastname@example.org.
 Please include a CV and a description of your research interests.

-What is it like to be a graduate student of Dr. Diamond's?
+What is it like to be a graduate student of Prof. Diamond's?

 Here are some ways you can learn more: